I could really do with a hamburger bench right now. Which is lucky because here in the UK it'll soon be National Sandwich Week.

 Miggy: I'd prefer a

+Now we've got the fillings we need a bench.
 I think this bench will suit us nicely for a picnic.

 Lord Brassica: Cripes and double cripes!
 This is a load of old codswallop.
 Give me a traditional picnic bench any time.